 Francis Maude, Minister for the Cabinet Office, who also chairs the new Public Sector Transparency Board, said:

 Yet again we have shown we are absolutely committed to acting quickly on pledges in our Coalition Agreement to release information that will allow everyone to hold their politicians and public bodies to account.

 Today’s release, along with previous publications listing high earning civil servants and salaries of special advisers, shows that transparency is fast becoming an integral part of everything we do.
 I believe this will not only increase accountability, but will lead to more efficient public service organisations.

 As part of the transparency agenda the government has already published a list of the names of special advisers who earn more than £58,200.
-In addition, through the Public Bodies (Reform) Bill, the government will reduce the number of quangos, as well as provide Ministers with powers to abolish, merge or transfer their functions.
-The functions of public bodies will be reviewed every three years.
+In addition, through the Public Bodies (Reform) Bill, the government will reduce the number of quangos, as well as provide ministers with powers to abolish, merge or transfer their functions.
+The functions of public bodies will be reviewed every 3 years.

 The Cabinet Office is now leading the work to publish later this year the names, grades, job titles and annual pay rates for most Senior Civil Servants and Non Departmental Public Body officials with salaries higher than £58,200, as well as departmental organograms.

 The list of senior civil servants in central government departments and senior staff in Non Departmental Public Bodies who earn more than £150,000 each year has now been published (available in both CSV and XLS format).